amnezia-vpn/amnezia.org-content/docs/en/instructions/02_manual-install/02_manual-install.md

 ### Choose the data type you have.

-In these instructions we will look at connecting via IP, username and password, so choose them.
+In these instructions we will look at connecting via IP, username and password, so choose "Configure your server.

 ![instruction2](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/02_manual-install/img/mi_en_2.png)